quant525/Multi_Quant_Strategies--APAC-US-markets/Dynamic Bivariate Regression Model/README.md

 ## 📌 Strategy Rationale

-The  Dynamic Bivariate Regression Model is a **Regime-Switching and hybrid model** (Combining Trend-Following and Statistical Mean-Reversion) designed for the Taiwan Index Futures (TXF) market.
+The  Dynamic Bivariate Regression Model is a **Regime-Switching and hybrid model (Combining Trend-Following and Statistical Mean-Reversion)** designed for the Taiwan Index Futures (TXF) market.
 It dynamically adjusts its entry and exit logic based on the autocorrelation structure of regression residuals between actual market prices and a predicted regression line.

 This regime-adaptive structure allows the strategy to benefit from both trend-following  and statistical mean-reversion regimes based on regression residuals and confidence intervals, improving robustness across different market conditions.

+⭐️ **Key Highlight:**
+#### *Strategy Advantage*
+#### What distinguishes this strategy is not just its signal quality, but its dynamic adaptability.
+Rather than relying on rigid thresholds, the system continuously reevaluates market conditions to decide whether the current environment is statistically suitable for signal activation.
+This reverses the common approach: instead of forcing trades into static templates, the strategy listens to the market and only acts when the structural context aligns with its core logic.

 *This README was automatically generated as part of a real-time strategy monitoring and reporting system.
 (Real-time strategy starts from March 2024 utill now)*